checkedc/checkedc-clang/clang/docs/checkedc/Setup-and-Build.md

 LLVM uses Git for distributed source code control.
 It is mirrored by a Git repository on Github:
 [llvm project](https://github.com/llvm/llvm-project.git)

-The code for the Checked C version of LLVM/Clang lives in he following repository: the [Checked C clang_repo](https://github.com/Microsoft/checkedc-clang) It is licensed under the [University of Illinois/NCSA license](https://opensource.org/licenses/NCSA).
+The code for the Checked C version of LLVM/Clang lives in the following repository:
+[Checked C clang_repo](https://github.com/Microsoft/checkedc-clang)
+It is licensed under the [University of Illinois/NCSA license](https://opensource.org/licenses/NCSA).
 See the file LICENSE.TXT in